material-components/material-components-ios/contributing/checklist.md

 1. Enter YES, NO or N/A

-### Swift Examples
+### Examples

-Each component must have its own standalone examples in Swift.
-They must appear in the MDCCatalog by conforming to the “Catalog by Convention.”
+Each component must have its own standalone examples in Swift and Objective-C. If you only include a single example, use Swift.
+If you are including multiple examples, it's preferable to use Swift for some and Objective-C for others so our users can get a feel for how the component works in both languages.

+Examples will appear automatically in MDCCatalog if they are placed on disk in conformance to the “Catalog by Convention.”
 These examples should follow the format set forth in // TODO: Link to doc on examples and supplemental

 They should focus on educating thru the catalog’s visual result and the code itself.
 Include comments when helpful.

 1. Include an example of typical usage.
 1. Include examples of additional features of the component, if possible.
 1. Enter YES or NO

-### Objc Examples

-These examples must be direct ports to Objc of every Swift example.
-See “Swift Examples” for more information.

 ### Interface Builder Support (If possible)